abilian/olapy/docs/cubes.rst

 Cube 2
 ++++++

-*here we don't use id column name in tables*
+*Here we don't use id column name in tables.*

 Geography table
 ---------------